 - While they’re spread out, the overall cost of a phased implementation tends to be higher than a (successful) “big bang” method since the process requires more vendor availability and consultancy time.

-- ROI may be delayed until the implementation is in later stages.
+- ROI may be delayed until the implementation is in the later stages.

 - Legacy systems have to stay operational for a longer transition period.